OpenWaterFoundation/owf-model-pointflow-co-poudre/README.md

 3. Build and run the point flow model
 4. Visualize the results

-##1.
-Build the Node Network
+## 1. Build the Node Network

 A point flow analysis relies on a "node network" representation of a stream system, in which measurement/calculation points represent discrete points of information.
 Each node is allowed to have one downstream node, which represents most stream systems where water flows downhill and may contain tributaries that merge at confluences.

-The node network is an [Excel file] (https://github.com/OpenWaterFoundation/owf-model-pointflow-co-poudre/blob/master/data-files/Poudre_PointFlow_Dataset.xlsx) in which each row in the datasheet represents a node in the network.
+The node network is an [Excel file](https://github.com/OpenWaterFoundation/owf-model-pointflow-co-poudre/blob/master/data-files/Poudre_PointFlow_Dataset.xlsx) in which each row in the datasheet represents a node in the network.
 At its most basic level, the datasheet needs to contain the following columns of data:
-*NodeID -- the location ID of the node, typically corresponding to the location ID in time series data *NodeName -- a descriptive name for the node, which gives more detail than the NodeID *NodeType -- describes the node behavior (e.g., whether discharge is added, subtracted, or reset at the node) *NodeDist -- the node distance along the flow path; is used to estimate gain/loss *NodeWeight -- can be used to estimate gain/loss; weights indicate the relative weight of the reach gain/loss to be distributed between nodes on the reach
+* NodeID -- the location ID of the node, typically corresponding to the location ID in time series data
+* NodeName -- a descriptive name for the node, which gives more detail than the NodeID
+* NodeType -- describes the node behavior (e.g., whether discharge is added, subtracted, or reset at the node)
+* NodeDist -- the node distance along the flow path; is used to estimate gain/loss
+* NodeWeight -- can be used to estimate gain/loss; weights indicate the relative weight of the reach gain/loss to be distributed between nodes on the reach
-*DownstreamNodeID -- the location ID for the next downstream node; needed to define network connectivity
+* DownstreamNodeID -- the location ID for the next downstream node; needed to define network connectivity

 Additionally, the following columns are included in the datasheet:
-*RealTimeNodeID -- the location ID of the node for real-time data, which can differ from the NodeID *RealTimeDownstreamNodeID -- the location ID for the next downstream node based on the RealTimeNodeID *Longitude -- in decimal degrees
+* RealTimeNodeID -- the location ID of the node for real-time data, which can differ from the NodeID
+* RealTimeDownstreamNodeID -- the location ID for the next downstream node based on the RealTimeNodeID
+* Longitude -- in decimal degrees
-*Latitude -- in decimal degrees
+* Latitude -- in decimal degrees
-*DataSource -- agency that provides the time series data; allows for faster processing of time series in TSTool
+* DataSource -- agency that provides the time series data; allows for faster processing of time series in TSTool

 Currently, the node network file must be manually built.
 Building the network can be simplified by using Colorado Division of Water Resources' Map Viewer.
-Within Map Viewer, it is possible to draw a polygon around the river of interest and export data layers (such as diversion records) to csv files.
+Within Map Viewer, it is possible to draw a polygon around the river of interest and export data layers (such as diversion records) to `.csv` files.
 Many of the data layers contain data regarding the water source mile, which simplifies creating the node order and calculating node distances.
 It is still necessary to go through the river by hand to make sure all active diversions, returns and stream gages are included in the network.
 Future enhancements may include using
-TSTool to automate building some parts of the node network file using the csv files that can be downloaded from DWR's Map Viewer.
+TSTool to automate building some parts of the node network file using the `.csv` files that can be downloaded from DWR's Map Viewer.

 The node network file is also saved as a [csv file](https://github.com/OpenWaterFoundation/owf-model-pointflow-co-poudre/blob/master/data-files/Poudre_PointFlow_Dataset.csv).
 This file is used for some of the visualizations.

-##2.
-Gather Time Series Data
+## 2. Gather Time Series Data

 Diversion, return and streamflow time series data are downloaded via the [CDSS TSTool Software](http://cdss.state.co.us/software/Pages/TSTool.aspx), which automates the data collection process.
 TSTool provides features to access time series, tables and spatial data in databases, files and from internet web services.
 For the point flow model, the HydroBase datastore is used (ColoradoWaterHBGuest).
-The command file `Poudre_Nodes_Data_Download.TSTool` downloads daily and hourly time series data for all nodes that contain data.
+The command file [Poudre_Nodes_Data_Download.TSTool](https://github.com/OpenWaterFoundation/owf-model-pointflow-co-poudre/blob/master/TSTool/Poudre_Nodes_Data_Download.TSTool) downloads daily and hourly time series data for all nodes that contain data.
 For daily data, the default period of record is 2000-2016, but this can be changed by the user.
 For hourly data, the period of record is the previous seven days up to the most current measurement.